 You don’t have to suffer alone.
 Let us help you hold the guilty parties accountable for their actions.
 If you feel you’re running out of options, contact us for a confidential and strategic review of your legal options.
 Schedule your case evaluation today by clicking the image below.

-Common Carrier Laws
+Common Carrier Laws in Washington State

 First, it’s important to note that anyone who drives a bus is subject to common carrier law, which means entities that carry many people – common carriers – are held to a higher standard of care than the general public.
 In fact, common carriers are required to exercise “utmost care” when operating a vehicle.
 Here are some common factors at play in a bus wreck: